pranathi-alluri/Animator/README.md

 ### Running Application
-The JAR files (OODHW4.jar) under the "resources" folder are used to run the program, while the main(String[] args) method in cs3500.animator package acts as the entry point, and takes in inputs as command line arguments.
+The JAR files (OODHW4.jar) under the "resources" folder are used to run the program, while the main(String[] args) method in cs3500.animator package acts as the entry point and takes in inputs as command line arguments.
 For example:

 ```bash
 java -jar OODHW4.jar -in buildings.txt -view interactive -speed 50  -out out.svg